 If you don't have family in the area or a trusted someone who can perform the necessary research for you, hiring a wedding planner and coordinator is a must for your destination wedding.
 A local planner will assist you in finding the perfect reception site, source and secure vendors, make telephone calls, tend to local errands, and save you unnecessary trips to the destination.
-Utilize the Internet for research or call the Chamber of Commerce or Convention and Visitors Bureau to locate a planner.
-Most offer very helpful "wedding packets" that list services you will need.

 Pre-wedding letters are a must for a destination wedding.
 Your guests will appreciate being alerted to the schedule of weekend activities, information about the area, overnight accommodations, and particular points of interest.